 FQ was Radio 3MBS FM’s inaugural Artists in Residence, a position they held until 2006.
 The quartet continues to receive regular airplay on that station, as well as on ABC Classic FM, Sydney’s Fine Music FM, various other Australian stations, and on Finland’s Radio Vega and the UK’s BBC Three.

 FQ’s first commercial CD release, "Reinventions" with Genevieve Lacey, met with critical and popular acclaim and was re-released on the ABC Classics label in 2015, reaching #1 on the ARIA Core Classical album chart.
 Also on the ABC Classics label is its ARIA-nominated 2011 release, "Fandango" with Karin Schaupp, and 2015 release "Intimate Voices: Sibelius String Quartets".
-In 2017, FQ will record and release a CD of Australian works commissioned and/or premiered by the quartet.
+In late 2017, FQ will release a recording of four Australian works commissioned and/or premiered by the quartet.